danWatkinson/snapp-vtt/docs/development-workflow.md

   - The desired user-visible behaviour.
   - Expected error messages (if applicable).
   - The context and steps that lead to the outcome.
+- Implement step definitions in `apps/web/tests/e2e/steps/` (or reuse existing steps from `common.steps.ts`).
 - Run the test to confirm it fails for the right reason: `npm run test:e2e`.

 **Why?** Starting with a failing E2E test enforces a user-centric perspective and encourages meaningful failure messages.
 It also provides a clear, executable specification of what we're building.

+**Note**: The project uses `playwright-bdd` to execute Gherkin feature files.
+Feature files are automatically discovered from `apps/web/tests/e2e/**/*.feature`, and step definitions from `apps/web/tests/e2e/steps/**/*.ts`.
+Common step definitions (e.g. admin user setup, admin login) are in `common.steps.ts` and can be imported by other step definition files.

 #### 2. Drive Implementation from Outside In